leighDEV/leighDEV/README.md

 - 🌱 I’m currently learning Computer Science and Software Engineering through C# programming language.
 - 💞️ I’m looking for internship opportunities for Computer Programmers.
 - 📫 How to reach me: Catch and follow me from the email above and links below.
+- :octocat: Feel free to look at my school activities repositories in <a href="https://github.com/leighTOR">leighTOR</a>
 - ⚡ Fun fact: I think I'm a Slytherin.
 </div>
 <br>